Flasix67/FlowOS/README.md

 ---------------------------------------------------

 If you want use PuTTY or other terminal, you need enable the "Local echo" and "Local line editing" in settings.
-Support for these terminals may be a bit spotty at the moment.
+Support for these terminals may be unstable at the moment.

 ---------------------------------------------------